koorinonaka/StableHitDetectionProject/README.md

   </tr>
 </table>

-`StableHitDetection` is designed to completely prevent missed hits.
+`StableHitDetection` is designed to completely prevent missed hits.<br />
 The combination of AnimNotify and MultiTrace provides an optimal hit detection solution.

 ## Features